4 years full-time

 For Continuing Students Only

-From 2021, commencing students are referred to the Bachelor of Urban and Environmental Planning (1279).
+From 2021, commencing students are referred to the Bachelor of Urban Planning (Honours) (1658).

 In this degree, you'll learn how to manage the social and spatial conditions of urban life, helping to create a more sustainable future.
 You'll graduate with a degree accredited by the Planning Institute of Australia, the main professional body for planners, opening up opportunities for you to work around the world.